spraveenio/rocm-device-metrics-exporter/README.md

 - Prerequisites
   - Kubernetes cluster is up and running
   - Helm tool is installed on the node with kubectl + kube config file to get access to the cluster
+  - create directory "/var/lib/amd-metrics-exporter" on the hosts if the grpc health service socket is required for external clients like "amdgpu-device-plugin"
 - Installation
   - Download the device metrics exporter helm charts .tgz file
   - Prepare ```values.yaml``` to setup the deployment parameters, for example: